ConfederacyOfGaia/Gaia/dms-guide.md

 I think the obvious thing for the players to think is that the Great Golden Dragon and the Aurelian Empire need to be overthrown &mdash; it's obviously an affront to the previous Zephyran Empire.

 There are many [factions](#factions) that want to see the Great Golden Dragon overthrown.
 None of them have a concrete plan, though, they mostly complain about the oppression.
 Possibly reuse the great "What has the Aurelian Empire done for us?" scene, where people in the audience reply with, "Protect us from bandits", "Simplified of our economic system", "Brought worship of the gods", and so on.

+Several party members harbor anger towards the Great Golden Dragon and the dragonborn, so this can probably be used.

 ### Exploration